 2. Magnetic Storage Devices

-(i) Floppy Disk: It is also known as a floppy diskette.
+- Floppy Disk: Floppy Disk is also known as a floppy diskette.
 It is generally used on a personal computer to store data externally.
-A Floppy disk is made up of a plastic cartridge and secures with a protective case.
+A Floppy disk is made up of a plastic cartridge and secured with a protective case.
 Nowadays floppy disk is replaced by new and effective storage devices like USB, etc.

-(ii) Hard Disk: It is a storage device (HDD) that stores and retrieves data using magnetic storage.
+- Hard Disk: Hard Disk is a storage device (HDD) that stores and retrieves data using magnetic storage.
 It is a non-volatile storage device that can be modified or deleted n number of times without any problem.
-Most of the computers and laptops have HDDs as their secondary storage device.
+Most computers and laptops have HDDs as their secondary storage device.
 It is actually a set of stacked disks, just like phonograph records.
-In every hard disk, the data is recorded electromagnetically in the concentric circles or we can say track present on the hard disk, and with the help of a head just like a phonograph arm(but fixed in a position) to read the information present on the track.
+In every hard disk, the data is recorded electromagnetically in concentric circles or we can say track present on the hard disk, and with the help of a head just like a phonograph arm(but fixed in a position) to read the information present on the track.
 The read-write speed of HDDs is not so fast but decent.
 It ranges from a few GBs to a few and more TB.

-(iii) Magnetic Card: It is a card in which data is stored by modifying or rearranging the magnetism of tiny iron-based magnetic particles present on the band of the card.
+- Magnetic Card: It is a card in which data is stored by modifying or rearranging the magnetism of tiny iron-based magnetic particles present on the band of the card.
 It is also known as a swipe card.
-It is used like a passcode(to enter into house or hotel room), credit card, identity card, etc.
+It is used like a passcode(to enter the house or hotel room), credit card, identity card, etc.

-(v) SuperDisk: It is also called LS-240 and LS-120.
-It is introduced by Imation corporation and it is popular with OEM computers.
+- SuperDisk: It is also called LS-240 and LS-120.
+It is introduced by Imation Corporation and it is popular with OEM computers.
 It can store data up to 240 MB.

-It is a cheaper and portable storage device.
-It is the most commonly used device to store data because is more reliable and efficient as compare to other storage devices.
+It is a cheaper and more portable storage device.
+It is the most commonly used device to store data because is more reliable and efficient as compared to other storage devices.
 Some of the commonly used flash memory devices are:

 4. Optical Storage Devices